cuddle-cuddle/cuddle-cuddle.github.io/_posts/2018-2-16-Tell-Me-A-Joke-(Part4).md

 In the short future, I might write another blog on this, but not now.

 ### statistics of jokes of the election week, Nov.
-8th, 2016
+8th, 2016 (Scroll down for the animated version.
+This is a screen shot.)
 ![Reddit Jokes]({{ site.baseurl }}/assets/img/posts/2018-02-16/2016election_short.png)

 [Jupyter Notebook: ]({{ site.baseurl }}/jupyter/jobfair2018_blog.ipynb)